theangelaluo/desktop-sms-messenger/readme-part1.md

 one "contact" view that lets you view the message flow for each contact/send messages to that contact.

-Create these views now, and try populating them with sample data for now.
+Create these views, and try populating them with sample data for now.

 ## Phase 4.
 Create, edit contacts